simplexvia/cs-website/docs/gloreyous-tomcat-eval.md

 - **Color**: Brown
 - **Year of Birth**: 2018 (7 years old as of October 12, 2025)
 - **Registration**: #5928358
-- **Known Skills/Temperament**: Bred for performance (ranch work, cow sense); calm and slow on trails; needs regular work – fresh if left >3 days without exercise.
+- **Known Skills/Temperament**: Bred for performance (ranch work, cow sense); calm and slow on trails; needs regular work – **no more than 2 days idle, will be fresh on the 3rd day**.
 Responsive and trainable, with performance-driven energy that requires routine to maintain calmness.

 ## Pedigree Summary
 The pedigree emphasizes cutting and cow horse lines with strong performance influences: